 Type: Gummies | Age Range: Women 18+ | Dosage: 2 gummies per day | Certified: B corporation, NSF certified ingredients, gluten-free

-Best with Iron: Rainbow Light Prenatal One Multivitamin
+Rainbow Light Prenatal One Daily Multivitamin

-Serving size is only one tablet
+One serving is just one tablet

 Contains 27 milligrams of iron